DAGs

 }

-It is also possible to start an entirely new DagRun using an existing temp table, by setting the resume_update param to True.
-With this option enabled, the DAG will skip creating the temp table and instead attempt to run an update with an existing temp table matching the query_id.
+It is also possible to start an entirely new update using an existing temp table, by setting the resume_update param to True but providing a new update_query.
+The DAG will begin running the new update on records selected from the existing temp table matching the query_id.
 This option should only be used when the DagRun configuration needs to be changed after the table was already created: for example, if there was a problem with the update_query which caused DAG failures during the update_batches step.
+In this case, verify that the BATCH_START var is set appropriately for your needs.

 Check for DAGs that have silenced Slack alerts or skipped errors which may need to be turned back on.